Human rights in Nigeria: Freedom of expression and the Press

 On 24 July 2020, the United Nations official urged the Nigerian authorities to immediately release a prominent human rights defender Mubarak Bala, who has been detained for more than two months without charges, on accusations of blasphemy.

-Late September 2020, the United Nations human rights experts urged Nigerian authorities to release singer Yahaya Sharif-Aminu, who was convicted and sentenced to death over an allegedly blasphemous song.
+In late September 2020, the United Nations human rights experts urged Nigerian authorities to release singer Yahaya Sharif-Aminu, who was convicted and sentenced to death over an allegedly blasphemous song.
 U.N.
-Human Rights Special Procedures group claimed that a group of people burned down the singer's home on March 4.
+Human Rights Special Procedures group claimed that a group of people burned down the singer's home on 4 March.

-On 4 June 2021, the Federal Government of Nigeria announced a ban on Twitter after President Muhammadu Buhari tweet was removed by Twitter for being abusive against a specific tribe of the country and capable of inciting violence which is against the rules of engagement on the platform.
-This move can be seen as another infringement on the human rights and freedom of expression of Nigerians by a civilian government who swore to protect the lives of Nigerians and uphold the constitution in totality.
+On 4 June 2021, the Federal Government of Nigeria announced a ban on Twitter after President Muhammadu Buhari's tweet was removed by Twitter for being abusive against a specific tribe of the country and capable of inciting violence, a violation of the rules of the platform.
+This move is a further concern in regards to the expression of free speech and communication in the country.
+In January 2022, Nigeria lifted its blocking of Twitter.
+Twitter (now X) agreed to establish a legal entity within the country sometime in the first quarter of 2022.